 - Gently fold the berries into the remaining batter with the spatula.
 Scoop the batter into the cake pan and smooth it out.

 - Bake the cake on the middle oven rack for 30 minutes.
 Then turn it around, so that the part of the pan that was at the back of the oven is now at the front.
 Continue baking the cake for another 20-30 minutes until a toothpick or thin skewer inserted into the cake comes out clean.

 - Leave the cake in its pan to cool completely on a wire rack.
 It may be higher than the pan when it comes out, but it will gradually lose that height as it cools.
 Once the pan is cool to the touch, gently run a knife around its inner and outer rings before unmolding the cake onto a platter.

 - Zest the lemon and squeeze out 1 teaspoon of its juice.
-Mix the confectioners (powdered) sugar, 1 teaspoon of the lemon zest and 1 teaspoon of the lemon juice.
-Using a small food processor to mix those ingredients works well, but you can also do it by hand.
+Mix the confectioners (powdered) sugar, the remaining tablespoon of marzipan, 1 teaspoon lemon zest and 1 teaspoon lemon juice.
+Mix them with a small food processor or by hand.
 Add 2 teaspoons of water, bit by bit until you get a consistency that is spreadable but not too runny.
 Drizzle the glaze onto the top of the cake or spread it with a knife.
 Alternatively, simply sprinkle confectioners sugar over the top with a small sieve, as I do for poppy seed cake.
 This time I did not grease my pan well enough and tried to unmold my cake too early.
 So, it’s not as as picture perfect as my first try.
 Still, it tasted great.

 I like the cake just this way, but if you love add-ons, additional berries and/or whipped cream or ice cream would be delightful.